Discussing the International Photography Awards

 - 14,000 total entries

-- 89 sub-categories, each with 1st, 2nd, and 3rd = 267 podiums (~top 2%)
+- 89 sub-categories, each with 1st, 2nd, and 3rd = 267 podiums.
+Across pro & non-pro = 534 (~top 4%)

-- Estimate: 10 Highly Commended per sub-category = ~890 (~top 6%)
+- Estimate: 10 Highly Commended per sub-category = ~890.
+Across pro & non-pro = 1780 (~top 12%)

-- Total images awarded: ~1,150 (~8% of all entries)
+- Total images awarded across pro & non-pro: ~2,300 (~16% of all entries)

 Compare this to NLPA, where only 54 out of 12,179 entries were awarded (top 0.45%).
-That’s a far higher bar for excellence.
+That’s a much higher bar for excellence.

 Comparing this to some other competitions I've done well in, such as the Drone Photo Awards or Wildlife Photographer of the Year - when you are told about reaching the final round and requested to provide RAW files, you're told to keep it confidential.
-You cannot share the chosen image until official results are announced.
+You cannot share the chosen image until official final results are announced.

 Final Thoughts: Is It Worth Entering the International Photography Awards?